shanect7/video-game-tittle-screen-design/README.md

 ## Objective

-Use HTML links, images, headers, and CSS styling to match the final image of this video game's title screen:
+Use HTML links, images, headers, and CSS styling to match the final image of Minecraft's 2010 title screen:
 ![image](https://github.com/user-attachments/assets/e79f6df3-dd36-4ea1-b59f-48439d11b2db)

+[Need to replace eventually; js a proof of concept for what it'll look like]

 ## Project Structure